hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-Private-Network.md

 The command line specifies:

-* A different port to Node-1 and Node-2 for P2P peer discovery.
+* A different port to Node-1 and Node-2 for P2P discovery.
 * A data directory for Node-3 using the [`--data-path`](../../Reference/CLI/CLI-Syntax.md#data-path) option.
 * A bootnode and genesis file as for Node-2.